Accessibility Scanner Guide

 • Progress Display: A real-time dashboard provides:

-• A detailed, color-coded activity log showing every step the scanner is taking.
+• A detailed, color-coded activity log showing every step the scanner is taking, including any adaptive remediation actions.

 III.
 Results, Reports & Management

 • Previous Reports Section: An in-app browser for all past reports.
-You can search by keyword, filter by date, open reports directly, or delete old ones.
+You can search, filter, open, or delete old reports.

-• Folder Path Display: Buttons to quickly show you the exact location on your computer where your reports and persistent session data are stored, making manual management easy.
+• Folder Path Display: Buttons to quickly show you the exact location on your computer where your reports and persistent session data are stored.

 Get ๐Ÿ“ก Accessibility-Scanner